M2-branes on Discs and Multi-Charged Spindles: Uplift to 11d supergravity

 \subsection{General analysis}

 We start by computing some general quantities of interest for the family of solutions that we study.
-We compute the central charge of the dual CFT, which for AdS$_2$ solutions is given by one over the 2d Newton constant, and we check that the M2-brane fluxes are properly quantized.
+We compute the free-energy/entropy of the dual CFT, which for AdS$_2$ solutions is given by \be S=\mathcal{F}=\frac{1}{4 G_2}\, , \ee and we check that the M2-brane fluxes are properly quantized.
 Furthermore, we check the regularity of the 11d solutions in both the spindle and the disc cases, and examine some interesting regions of the solutions.

 \paragraph{Flux quantisation.}

 As usual, we need to check that the flux of the solution is quantized so that the solution can be properly lifted to M-theory.
 The four-form flux of the solution is given by